 Looking for even more ways to keep the kids happy (and your sanity intact)?

-Check out our full Linku2 School Holidays – North Auckland listings and our online local events calendar, packed with local attractions, events, and school holiday programs.
+Check out our full North Auckland Holiday Programmes and Family Fun listings and our online local events calendar, packed with local attractions, events, and school holiday programs.

 No need for bored kids these holidays!
 Let the adventures begin!